krakend/krakend-documentation/endpoints/common-expression-language-cel.md

     '::1' in req_headers['X-Forwarded-For']

-This expression checks that the request header `X-Forwarded-For` contains the string `::1` (request comes from localhost).
+This expression checks that the request header array `X-Forwarded-For` contains an item with a value matching `::1` (request comes from localhost).

 CEL expressions can be used in four different places: during the **request** and the **response** of both **backends** and **endpoints** (see the blue squares in the image).
 The flow is: